maxwass/gsl-bnn/README.md

 ## Setup

-Refer to [Setting Up the Project Environment](docs/setup.md) for instructions on how to configure your local environment to run experiments.
+Refer to [Setting Up the Project Environment](docs/setup.md) for instructions on how to configure your local environment to run

-### Directory Structure

-- `experiments/`: Each experiment has its own directory here.
-  - Contains a `README.md` file with execution details.
-- `results/`: Corresponding results for each experiment are stored here.
-  - This may include posterior parameters, cached data for faster reproducibility, etc.